Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 {:toc}

 ## Introduction
-Visual Question Answering (VQA) is a challenging task at the intersection of computer vision and natural language processing, where models are required to answer questions based on the content of images.
+Visual Question Answering (VQA) is a challenging task at the intersection of computer vision and natural language processing, where models are required to answer questions based on the content of images, requiring a multimodal interpretation of image and text data.
 This paper explores the evolution of VQA models, starting from earlier architectures like LSTM-CNN and Stacked Attention Networks (SAN), which focus on integrating visual and textual data.
 We also discuss more recent advancements in VQA, such as CLIP, which leverages large-scale pretraining of image-text pairs for zero-shot learning.
 CLIP's ability to generalize across tasks without task-specific fine-tuning represents a significant leap in VQA research, as it improves on older models' limitations.
 Additionally, we briefly cover other notable models, like HieCoAtten, which introduces hierarchical co-attention mechanisms, and the contributions of these approaches to the field.
 By evaluating their performance on popular VQA datasets, such as VQA v2, CLEVR, GQA, and DAQUAR, we assess the progress made and identify areas for future research in the ever-evolving VQA landscape.

 ## Early Fusion: LSTM-CNN